Last Updated on October 31, 2021

 Read More: Places to Visit in Eastern North Carolina

 Outdoor Attractions in Fayetteville and Cumberland County

-If you’re ready to go NOW, check out our map at the bottom of this post that includes all of these places.
+If you’re ready to go NOW, check out our map that includes all of these places.

 Axes & X’s Axe Throwing Range

 Started by an active-duty soldier and his wife in 2018, Axes & X’s is a mobile ax-throwing operation and perfect outdoor thing to do in Fayetteville!
 If you follow their calendar and Facebook Page, you can keep track of where you can land your next bullseye!

 2112 River Rd, Fayetteville

 Just 15 minutes off of I-95, Black Ops Paintball is where you can really embrace that adrenaline rush!
 The 150-acre facility was opened by combat veterans in 2012 and offers paintball and airsoft fields.